Sponsor Me

 Friday 6th Feb 2026

 Last year was a flop.
 For me anyway.
 A beautiful day.
 Polished shoes, pressed slacks, starched shirt and sporting a real bow tie (not a fakey).
 I think ZZ Top was looping in my head as I made my way on the backroads from eastern PA to Lancaster.
 Things started to go wrong as I entered the rolling hills of the Leigh Valley.
 The trusty bobber that carried me to Nova Scotia and back suddenly decided it wanted some attention.
 And why not, it did spend nearly a decade locked in the garage, with only a few rides to the Poconos in that period.
 These machines always take on a personality - or we give them their demeanors by shedding our humanity upon them with every interaction.
-Either way I shamefully neglected this machine.
-It decided to let me know.
+Either way I shamefully ignored this machine.
+And it decided to let me know how it felt about all that neglect.

-The throttle was suddenly mushy, like the carb was floading, or a weak spark.
-Off a stoplight, only about 4 miles from the rally point for the 2025 ride, I pulled over because I couldn't go fast enough to get into third.
-I played with the throttle as it sputtered and coughed and finally died.
-Put my hand in front of the headlight.
-Yup, power.
-Shifted to neutral, held the clutch disengaged and pushed the starter.
+The throttle was suddenly mushy, like the carb was floading, or a spark was suddenly weak.
+A stoplight turned green only about 4 miles from the rally point for the 2025 ride.
+I accelerated across the intersection and then suddenly, no response from the throttle and then the engine died.
+I pulled over next to a gas station.
+Got the engine restarted with some effort.
+I played with the throttle as it sputtered and coughed and finally died again.
+Covering the headlight with my hand I verified there was power in the battery.
+How much though?
+Shifted to neutral, held the clutch in and pushed the starter.
 Nothing, just spinning the engine over.
 I dismounted.
 And about that time a guy pulled up in a Ford square body.
 "Nice truck."
 I said, as he approached.
 A young kid in worn jeans and a dirty tshirt.
 "Engine troubles."
 More statement than question.
 I looked down at the machine.
 Shook my head.
 "Just died.
 So I'm not really sure yet what the issue is." that's when I looked at the rear fender and notice the taillight swinging in the gentle spring breeze.
 An expletive escaped.
 I reached past the sissy bar and cupped the repop 30s style tailight, lifting it to take the weight from the wire.
-The edge of the bracket threatened to cut my finger as I drew it across the shiny metal.
+The sharp edge of the torn bracket cut my finger as I drew it across the shiny metal.
 "Probably metal fatigue from the sissy bar shaking."
 I answered his unspoked questioned.

 "Yah my dad had a chopper just like this.
 I remember he worked on it all the time."
 He shoved his hands in his pockets, noding his head.
 "What can I do?"

 Square-body and I reattached the ground for the tailight and taped up the bracket to the sissy bar with some electrical tape I found in my toolbag.
-We shook hands and I decided to do a 180 and use whatever luck I had in this day to get home.
+Surprisingly, the engine started as if nothing was wrong.
+The machine was coaxing me, temping me, daring me to continue on.
+Square body and I shook hands.
+I decided to do a one-eighty and use whatever luck I had in this day to get home.

 Sometimes the Universe says,